Operations begin at ‘largest of its kind’ local renewable natural gas facility

-LOWELLVILLE, Ohio (WKBN) – Operations have begun at a Limestone Renewable Natural Gas (RNG) Facility near Republic Services’ Carbon Limestone Landfill in Lowellville.
+POLAND TWP., Ohio (WKBN) – Operations have begun at a Limestone Renewable Natural Gas (RNG) Facility near Republic Services’ Carbon Limestone Landfill in Poland Township.

 According to a news release from the company, global sustainable energy producer EDL has upgraded an existing landfill gas-to-energy power plant to an RNG facility.